About the Cover

 OPN offers high-quality, custom reprints to fit your marketing or educational needs.
 Reprints are available from two pages and up, in increments of 100, and may be ordered as black-and-white or four-color.
 For prompt service, submit your order directly to Sheridan Press using the Sheridan Electronic Order Center.
 Single copies of OPN are also available for $15/issue.
 Please contact customer service to place a single copy order.

-Please send manuscripts to:
+Please send manuscript inquiries to:

 Stewart Wills, OPN Editor and Content Director